-Federal Control Tower (FCT)- a private organization under contract with the FAA to provide Airport Traffic Control Tower operations.
+Federal Control Tower (FCT)- a private organization under contract with the FAA to provide ATCT.
 Yakima's FCT is operated from 0600L-2200L daily.

 Fixed-Based Operator (FBO)- a person, firm, or organization engaged in a business that provides a range of basic services to general aviation.
 Services may include the sale and dispensing of fuel, line services, aircraft parking and tie-down, pilot and passenger facilities, airframe and power plant maintenance, aircraft sales and rental, and pilot instruction.